LMD200/Emoji/README.md

 git clone https://github.com/LMD200/Sintax-Group-Project.git

 # Ensure you have Java installed (Java 8+ recommended)
 # You'll need the wheels.users library available in your IDE/classpath.
-Attached in the repo
+Attached in the repo in the "lib" folder.
 # Open in your preferred Java IDE (IntelliJ IDEA, Eclipse, etc.)
 ```